HOWILLMAKEIT/MetaBox/docs/source/guide/Gallery/index.md

     # Specific Operation
 ```

-The procedure can be referred to in .
+The procedure can be referred to in [Create your own agent](#12-create-your-own-agent).

 2️⃣ Create the Optimizer

-The procedure can be referred to in .
+The procedure can be referred to in [Create your own optimizer](#2-create-your-own-optimizer).

 ### 2. parrallel